Surfin': Rented instruments

 The group set up their music equipment inside the Wilsons' home and held jam sessions while the parents were away.
 Audree remembered that she and Murry had barely entered the room when the band said they had something to play for the Wilson parents.
 She recalled, "We saw all this stuff...and they had an act ... and that's when 'Surfin' was born."
-The band recorded a demo on Brian's Wollensak tape recorder that was later released on the 2001 compilation Hawthorne, CA.
+The band recorded a demo on Brian's Wollensak tape recorder.

 Recording

-Early sessions for "Surfin'" were held at the Morgans' studio; however, there is no reliable documentation that would confirm the two exact dates.
-Although September 15 and October 3 were later offered by the Morgans, these dates are specious.
+Early sessions for "Surfin" were held at the Morgans' studio; however, there is no reliable documentation that would confirm the two exact dates.
+Although September 15 and October 3 were later offered by the Morgans, these dates are suspicious.
 Additionally, there exists a manuscript of the lyrics, handwritten by Brian, that was dated October 12.
 It lists every member of the group, then called "the Pendletones", whose line-up did not include Jardine or Marks.

-In early November, "Surfin'" was recorded in eight takes at World Pacific Studios in Los Angeles, with the final take chosen as the master.
+In early November, "Surfin" was recorded in eight takes at World Pacific Studios in Los Angeles, with the final take chosen as the master.
 Carl said, "We didn't know anything about the sounds or how a record was made.
 We just lucked out.
 My dad knew a publisher and we went to a studio and we made a record.
 And the way it sounded was the way it sounded."